William Hung (sinologist): Family and education

 After graduating in 1916, Hung's knowledge of English and German gave him the choice of several jobs in government agencies dealing with foreigners, but a wealthy American wrote from St. Louis offering to pay for his study in the United States.
 The Fuzhou Methodist Bishop James Bashford recommended Hung enroll at the Ohio Wesleyan University, where he obtained a Bachelor of Arts degree in 1917.
-In 1919, Hung obtained a master's degree from Columbia University, where he studied under James Harvey Robinson, leader of the New History, and in 1920, a degree from Union Theological Seminary in New York.
+In 1919, Hung obtained a master's degree from Columbia University, where he studied under James Harvey Robinson, leader of the New History discipline, and in 1920, a degree from Union Theological Seminary in New York.

 In 1919, Hung, through their common work with the Chinese Students' Association and the Intercollegiate YMCA, met Rhoda Kong, who had left China at an early age and grown up in Hawaii.
 They soon married, and their two children, Gertrude and Ruth, were born in 1919 and 1921.

 From 1921 to 1922, Hung served as Chinese Secretary for the Board of Foreign Missions of Methodist Episcopal Church giving more than one hundred lectures throughout the United States.
 Once, when he had finished his talk, a member of the audience told him that his speech was so exciting that should take this as a career.
 Hung was personable, funny and succinct and soon became a popular figure on the lecture circuit.
-In 1922, Hung taught at DePauw University, in Indiana as Horizon Lecturer, and In 1923 he became the Acting Head of the History Department of Yenching University.
+In 1922, Hung taught at DePauw University in Indiana as Horizon Lecturer.
+In 1923 he became the Acting Head of the History Department of Yenching University.

 While in the United States, Hung became a member of the New York City Civic Club, the Clergy Club, the China Institute, and Phi Beta Kappa.
 He also joined the American Historical Association and the Berlin Gesellschaft for Kirchengeschichte (Church History Society).